-Prerequisite: AMT 110 or instructor approval
+Prerequisite: AMT 104 or instructor

-This course will focus on using manual tools, mill, lathe, surface grinder, and CNC (Computer Numerical Control) machines to produce first-run prototype parts from an industry standard drawing.
+This course will focus on using manual tools, mill and lathe to produce parts from an industry standard drawing.
 Students will develop a process plan to establish the step-by-step process for part production.
-Students will use this process plan to ensure each part produced meets tolerances allowanced as noted on CAD/CAM drawing.
-The course also explores the work opportunities related to the emerging careers in Advanced Manufacturing field.
+Students will use this process plan to ensure each part produced meets tolerances allowanced as noted on drawing.
+The course also explores the work opportunities related to the emerging careers in the Advanced Manufacturing field.